brycewray/eleventy-site/src/privacy/index.md

 ### Twitter

-This site *quotes* tweets in the form of purely static text or shows them as *screen captures* (with, obviously, no tracking involved), rather than embeds of any kind.
+This site reproduces tweets as purely static text and downloaded images (with no tracking involved), rather than Twitter-based embeds of any kind.
 Each is linked to its original location.[^oldLoc]

 [^oldLoc]: The link is the last one I knew to be active, so a deleted tweet obviously won't appear at such a link.